-Ukraine is likely still planning strikes on Russian military targets like Novorossiysk Naval base, naval vessels, as well as targeting energy infrastructure and other port facilities related to energy exports.
-Ukraine is unlikely to directly target civilian infrastructure or vessel traffic, but collateral damage in for form of missile debris or similar is possible.
+With lacking implementation of the ceasefire, Ukraine is likely still planning strikes on Russian military targets like Novorossiysk Naval base, naval vessels, as well as targeting energy infrastructure and other port facilities related to energy exports, predominately in Crimea, near Kerch and in the Eastern Black Sea remain a possibility.

+If Russia resumes attacks against maritime or energy infrastructure, which Ukraine deems to have been otherwise covered by the ceasefire, it is likely that Ukraine will consider the ceasefire broken, and resume attacks themselves.
+In case of any attacks, Ukraine is unlikely to directly target civilian infrastructure or vessel traffic, but collateral damage in the form of missile debris or similar is possible.